Black History and Women’s History: Meeting Josephine Baker at Riad Star

 When people ask How?
 Why?
 I moved to Morocco sight unseen, I think to myself, I didn’t.
 Though I’d never been to Africa, my soul brimmed with vivid images from exotic Arabian tales my grandmother read to me from my dad’s childhood book.IMG_8289

 I was lured by sultry desert tents, regal riads, and secret gardens where princes and princesses lounged in plush, cushioned comfort.
-In my imagination birds sang- by- day and lanterns glowed- by- night in arched Andalusian courtyards of fabulous fountains, mosaic tile, and intricately carved woodwork.
-I was meant to come here–a place where so many desires of my heart have been fulfilled for which I am forever grateful.
+In my imagination, birds sang by day and lanterns glowed by night in arched Andalusian courtyards of fabulous fountains, mosaic tile, and intricately carved woodwork.
+I was meant to come here — a place where so many desires of my heart have been fulfilled for which I am forever grateful.

 24400_433825684465_2829898_n

-Recently I finally stayed at Riad Star and met “Jazz Cleopatra,” the legend for whom the boutique hotel is named.
+I finally stayed at Riad Star and met “Jazz Cleopatra,” the legend for whom the boutique hotel is named.

 I now realize that what drew me there was more than one period of history.
 It was a Renaissance Woman who before and beyond Harlem and the 20s never stopped changing, growing, giving, and overcoming.
 A woman of tenacity and tenderness.